Introduction

 2. Add extendr scaffolding with rextendr::use_extendr().

 Once you have worked through those steps, you can then load your package with devtools::load_all() and start using your package!
-Here is an example with just the defaults:
+Here is an example that loads the above lib.rs into your package at src/rust/src/lib.rs, compiles it, generates wrappers and documentation, and then calls the hello() function from R:

 # setup R package